activescott/files-and-folders/packages/dedupe-files/README.md

 - actions to be taken for each duplicate:

 - [x] feat: print/dry-run action (no action) for found duplicate: prints to output file or stdout

-- [ ] feat: move file action for found duplicate to specified path
+- [x] feat: move file action for found duplicate to specified path
-  - [ ] Use the "original" file's name with a postfixed a counter for uniqueness
+  - [x] feat: ensure move command never loses a file by using "original" file's name with a postfixed a counter for uniqueness
 - [ ] feat: delete action for found duplicate

 ## Alternatives